 A student who has failed to complete an academic requirement is not eligible for honors.
-If a student receives a grade of "F" in a subject for three quarters, the student fails that subject and must attend a program for the summer and provide adequate documentation of successful completion.
+If a student receives a grade of "F" in a subject for three quarters, the student fails that subject and must attend a program for the summer and provide adequate documentation of successful completion to be admitted to the School for the next school year.